Vs. Nursing Homes

-Adults view assisted living as an independent option because they have the safeguard that personal care and support services is there, if needed.
-These support services include; basic ADLs (activities of daily living) like bathing, grooming, dressing, and toileting.
+Adults view assisted living as an independent option because they have the safeguards in place if residents need more support.
+Support services include; basic activities of daily living like bathing, grooming, dressing, and toileting.
 Because individual states regulate assisted living facilities, not federal, some states allow facilities to offer medication assistance and/or reminders.

-ALFs range from standalone apartments or cottages, to studio, a one bedroom, or a large shared one bedroom.
+Assisted living facilities range from standalone apartments or a cottage to a studio, one bedroom, or a large shared bedroom.
 The environment is appealing because it feels like home.
 Kitchenettes are available and feature a small refrigerator and microwave.

 Assisted living does not offer complex medical services.